Qualifying Relative as a Dependent

 Qualifying Relative Examples

 Can I claim my wife as a dependent?
 What about my boyfriend or girlfriend?
-Can I claim my parents as qualifying relative dependents?
+Can I claim my parents on my taxes?
 See the examples below for more information.

 - Adult Child - Your son was 24 and single at the end of 2022.
 He was unemployed and lived at home all year long.
 He is too old to be your Qualifying Child, but because his income was under $4,400 and you provided more than half of his support for the year, he is your qualifying relative and can be claimed as your dependent.

 - Parent - Your mother is retired and had no income all year.
 She lived on her own, but you provided more than half of her support for the year.
 She is your qualifying relative and you can claim her as a dependent.

 - Girlfriend or Boyfriend - Your girlfriend (or boyfriend) lived with you all year and their income was less than $4,300.
 Their parents provided some support for them, but you provided more than half of their support.
 The person is not under 19 years old and is not a full-time college student, so they are not the parents' Qualifying Child.
 He or she is your qualifying relative and you can claim them as a dependent.